OverflowException/sandbox/README.md

 4. equirectangular map should have width twice as its height.
 If not, edit with pinta

 TODO:
 1. brdf lut behaves weirdly.
-Try generate it on the fly
+Try generate it on the fly.
 2. add mipmapping feature to IBL prefiltering.
-TO solve the problem of dotty bright area in envronment map
+To solve the problem of dotty bright area in envronment map
-3. HDR tonemapping pass
+3. HDR tonemapping pass. object + skybox